-Under the above assumption, we have to examine two scenarios.
+Under the above assumption, we proceed as follows.
 First, assume that $h = j$.
-In the Dowry model, the $1^{\text{st}}$, $\ldots$, $(r-1)^{\text{th}}$ selections/queries are the same as the Genie keeps giving a negative answer, we then pick up the value $N$ at position $j$ (without knowing this fact in the Dowry model) and examine the list until the end; we do not make the $(r+1)^{\text{th}}$ selection since there is no left-to-right maxima after position $j$.
-Next, assume that $h > j$.
+In the Dowry model, the $1^{\text{st}}$, $\ldots$, $(r-1)^{\text{th}}$ selections/queries are the same as the expert keeps giving a negative answer.
+We then pick up the value $N$ at position $j$ (without knowing this fact in the Dowry model) and examine the list until the end; we do not make the $(r+1)^{\text{th}}$ selection since there is no left-to-right maxima after position $j$.
+Second, assume that $h > j$.
 Then we must have $h \le k_{r+1}$ since otherwise the $(r+1)^{\text{th}}$ selection will be made.
-In the Dowry model, the $1^{\text{st}}$, $\ldots$, $(r-1)^{\text{th}}$, and $r^{\text{th}}$ selections are the same as those in the Genie model as the latter gives negative answers.
+In the Dowry model, the $1^{\text{st}}$, $\ldots$, $(r-1)^{\text{th}}$, and $r^{\text{th}}$ selections are the same as those in the query-based model as the latter gives negative answers.
 We do not make another selection until position $k_{r+1}$ since the $(r+1)^{\text{th}}$ selection is not allowed until after position $k_{r+1}$, and we cannot perform the $(r+1)^{\text{th}}$ selection after position $k_{r+1}$ since there is no left-to-right maxima following position $h$.

 The last case to consider is $r = s$.
-We used all $s-1$ queries to ask a Genie, received $s-1$ negative answers, and then make a final decision at position $j \ge k_s+1$.
-In the Dowry model, we make the same $s-1$ selections, without knowing that they are not the best, then make the final selection at the same position $j$.
+We used all $s-1$ queries to query an expert, received $s-1$ negative answers, and then made a final decision at position $j \ge k_s+1$.
+Under the Dowry model, we made the same $s-1$ selections, without knowing that they are not the best, then made the final selection at the same position $j$.

-Similarly, we can show that if $r$, $1 \le r \le s$, selections are made in the Dowry model then the same number of selections will be made using the Genie model.
+Similarly, we can show that if $r$, $1 \le r \le s$, selections are made in the Dowry model then the same number of selections will be made using the query-based model.
 Similar arguments apply for the case when we condition on the event of identifying the best candidate. \end{proof}